-Study raises questions over effectiveness of recommended genetic testing strategy for inherited high cholesterolFebruary 21st, 2013 in Diseases, Conditions, Syndromes /
+Study raises questions over effectiveness of recommended genetic testing strategy for inherited high cholesterolFebruary 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Research published Online First in The Lancet provides new evidence that a substantial proportion of individuals with a clinical diagnosis of Familial Hypercholesterolaemia (FH) inherit a combination of small-effect changes in several genes (polygenic) rather than a large-effect mutation in a single gene (monogenic).
 These findings have implications for the majority of national guidelines on family screening for FH, that advocate testing relatives of all individuals with a clinical diagnosis of FH, including those of the UK National Institute for Health and Clinical Excellence (NICE).

 "Cascade [family] testing of the roughly 40% of patients with a clinical diagnosis of FH and an identifiable causative mutation would eliminate staff and screening costs associated with screening relatives of the remaining 60% of patients without an identifiable mutation.
 This is very likely to be more cost-effective, but proving this will require a more detailed analysis", says British Heart Foundation Professor Steve Humphries from University College London, who led the research.

 FH is one of the most common inherited disorders affecting over 12 million people worldwide (1 in 500 of the general population).
 It causes very high levels of low-density lipoprotein cholesterol (LDL-C) or "bad cholesterol" in the blood, and if untreated, results in a five to eight times greater risk of early coronary heart disease (CHD).
 Identification of patients with FH needs to be improved because at least 75% of cases remain undetected, untreated, or improperly treated, despite good evidence that early detection and treatment with statins can significantly improve life expectancy.